Elizabeth Price (artist): The Woolworths Choir of 1979 (2012)

 The Woolworths Choir of 1979 combines, in three well-differentiated parts, a syncopated succession of archive material in an apparently dissonant composition: a textual-visual research into the architectural typology of British Gothic church choirs; fragments of videos culled from internet showing backing vocalists for pop groups; and TV news footage of a fire in the furniture department at Woolworths in Manchester in 1979, in which 10 employees lost their lives…

 A step-by-step guide to ecclesiastical architecture, illustrated by archival photographs, diagrams and arcane terminology is gradually interrupted by distorted footage of the sinuous movements of various girl bands, like ghostly apparitions from another world.
 Echoing this visual transition, the soundtrack segues from isolated, stark finger clicks and handclaps to the explosive and emotive chorus of The Shangri-Las' Out in the Streets.
 The handclaps return to accompany the final chapter which draws on news footage and witness accounts of a notorious fire in the furniture stockroom of the Manchester branch of Woolworths in 1979.

-The sum of the written stories and places produces a repository with different institutional registers, from art history to pop music culture, but also from the truthfulness of news reporting to the evidence of expert witnesses.
-The whole acquires a rhythm through a brilliant use of samples of other songs… The cyclic repetition accentuates the point of contingency between the three stories: the twisted wrist.
+The cyclic repetition accentuates the point of contingency between the three stories: the twisted wrist.
 But it also accentuates the condition of the body of knowledge of each one of the parts like a social body united through a gesture that becomes radical.